-High school students should attempt to complete one unit of physics, four units of mathematics and one unit of chemistry.
+High school students are recommended to take one unit of physics, four units of mathematics and one unit of chemistry.

 The Electrical and Computer Engineering building is part of an eight building engineering complex.
 The building contains specialized laboratories and equipment.
 Numerous grants and donations from the National Science Foundation and private industry have provided valuable equipment.
 Laboratories along with department and university computer capabilities support education and research.